-In the new week, Cowry Asset expects local OTC bond prices to appreciate (and yields to moderate), as prices in the secondary market continues to track those at the primary market.
+In the new week, Cowry Asset expects local OTC bond prices to appreciate (and yields to moderate), as prices in the secondary market continue to track those in the primary market.
 Read Also: Nigeria’s 20-Year Eurobond Yield Rises to 8.96%

 “We also expect increased demand for Eurobonds as yields trade in line with similar maturities with local bonds”, analysts stated.

 FX: Naira Depreciates against USD at IEW, Parallel Market